swyannnn/CW2024/README.md

       <li>A centralized system simplifies transitions, improves code reusability, and enables scalable design.</li>
     </td>
     <td>
-      A `StateManager` class was introduced, leveraging the <strong>State Pattern</strong> to centralize transitions and lifecycle management.
+      <a href="src/main/java/com/example/demo/manager/StateManager.java">StateManager</a> class was introduced, leveraging the <strong>State Pattern</strong> to centralize transitions and lifecycle management.
 More information please kindly visit <a href="#comexampledemostate">this section</a>.
     </td>
   </tr>
 </table>